Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 Fished commercially in all areas of their range, they are being pushed to commercial extinction because of overfishing.
 Their predictable habits, schooling, and low reproduction rates have all contributed to their serious population reduction.

-The effective range of a shark’s ability to detect electrical signals is about 20-30 cm (1 ft.)
+The effective range of a shark’s ability to detect electrical signals is about 20 to 30 cm (1 ft.)